kubernetes-sigs/gateway-api/geps/gep-5093/index.md

 ### Spec Semantics

-When `routability` is set in `spec.addresses`, it forms a **requirement** on any address the implementation provisions for that entry–the same way specifying an exact `value` does.
+When `routability` is set in `spec.addresses`, it forms a **requirement** on any address the implementation provisions for that entry--the same way specifying an exact `value` does.

-`Cluster` MUST use an address from the cluster’s service networking range; `External` MUST NOT.
+`Cluster` MUST use an address from the cluster's service networking range; `External` MUST NOT.

 An implementation MUST NOT satisfy an entry with an address of a different reachability value and MUST treat an unrecognized routability value as unsatisfiable.